acltc/url-shortener-app/README.md

 ```
 in the terminal.

-##Associations

-Next, set up the associations between users and links: One User has many Links.
-Do this in the models.

-Now, a user needs to be able to create a new link, so create a page with a form so they can do so.

-The route for this already exists (thanks to the `resources :links` inside the routes file), so create the new action and view.

-Now, implement the create action inside the links_controller.
-You'll want to save the link to the database and redirect to the index action.

-This redirects to the index action, but we haven't implemented that yet, so do so now as well.
+##Implementing the index action

+Fill in the missing code for the index action in the Links controller.

-And inside the corresponding view (you'll need to create a file called **app/views/links/index.html.erb**):
+And inside the corresponding view (you'll need to create a file called **app/views/links/index.html.erb**), add the following:

     <h1>Your links</h1>